MikaelMayer/Sketch-n-Script/README.md

 * That don't have an accepted file extension
 * That are ignored (filename matches a glob pattern in the `.claspignore` file)

-## Updating the javascript parser:
+## Working with typescript files

-If running the first time, run:
+If running the first time, install the necessary dependencies:

-    npm install -s pegjs
+    npm install

-    npm install uglify-js -g
+Typescripts files are located in `src/`.
+To convert them to javascript files in the `add-on` folder, run

-Then:
+    npm run compile

-    make buildjsparser
+## Run tests

-This will create the file `update/jsparser-min.js`
+    npm run test

 ## Publishing the add-on (for authors only)